“The Little Hours”: Disappointingly dull - The Signal

 Grade: C

-Verdict: “The Little Hours” is by turn enjoyable and a snore, milking its classic material for only the most obvious gags.
+Verdict: “The Little Hours” is by turns enjoyable and a snore, milking its classic material for only the most obvious gags.

 Look, I’m a human being.
 I like the idea of foul mouthed, sex-crazed nuns as much as anybody, and I especially like the idea of those nuns being Aubrey Plaza, Molly Shannon, and Alison Brie with a dash of John C. Reilly and Fred Armisen for good measure.
 Thus, in theory, everything about “The Little Hours” is a win.